oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/1_oke_extension/readme.md

 In our pattern we define two different types of groups:

 1. **IAM groups** to manage OCI resources in OKE compartments.
 2. **IAM groups with OKE RBAC** to grant access to OKE and map IAM Groups to Kubernetes Group.
 Kubernetes Groups can be used with combination of Kubernetes roles and role binding to grant users permissions within Kubernetes.
 For example, a role might include read permission on pods and list permission for pods.
-A Kubernetes RBAC rolebinding attaches a role to a user or group, granting that role's permissions to the user or group for resources in a namespace.
-IAM and the Kubernetes RBAC Authorizer work together to enable users who have been successfully authorized by both to complete the requested Kubernetes operation.
+A Kubernetes RBAC RoleBinding attaches a role to a user or group, granting that role's permissions to the user or group for resources in a namespace.
+The IAM and Kubernetes RBAC Authorizer work together to enable users who have been successfully authorized by both to complete the requested Kubernetes operation.

 For RBAC Groups in addition to setting-up IAM we also need to set-up Kubernetes by creating a mapping between OCI Group and Kubernetes Group.